How to Register for a Sales Tax Permit in Nebraska

 - An online business located in Nebraska is selling taxable products to Nebraska residents

 - Making total annual sales of tangible personal property to Nebraska residents of $100,000 or more; or

 - Shipping 200 or more separate transactions with Nebraska residents annually.

 What products and services are taxable in Nebraska?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of Nebraska.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing

 - Titled or registered items like vehicles

-Prescriptions, groceries and certain manufacturing equipment is tax-exempt.
+Prescriptions, groceries, and certain manufacturing equipment are tax-exempt.
 See the full list of sales tax exemptions in Nebraska.